*we were kindly sent a Poorly Boo first aid kit to review. All opinions are our own*

 I love a good First Aid Kit and as a mum and also as a former nurse, I am very aware of the need to have a decent first aid kit to hand, for both at home, out and about, in the car, and also on holiday.
-Poorly Boo have one that works and covers you for all these things.
+Poorly Boo has one that works and covers you for all these things.

-You need something that contains all the essentials you may need in a first aid emergency, in a portable, easy to access container.
+You need something that contains all the essentials you may need in a first aid emergency, in a portable, easy to access the container.
 There are a lot out there on the market, so it can be hard to choose what works for you.
-Every family should have a complete and up to date first aid kit and or medical box at home, and also for travelling.
+Every family should have a complete and up to date first aid kit and or medical box at home, and also for traveling.
 You hope you will not need to use them, but life and kids mean it’s likely that you will need some sort of first aid kit at some point.

-Created by a mum for mum’s and families Poorly Boo has a range of kits for home and first aid.
-Their boxes for parents at home stocked with all the things a parent might need when their little one is unwell and popping to the chemist (usually it’s in the middle of the night when you realise you need something you haven’t go) are super handy and I wish we had had something like that when my kids were little.
+Created by a mum for mum’s and families Poorly Boo has a range of kits for the home and first aid.
+Their boxes for parents at home stocked with all the things a parent might need when their little one is unwell and popping to the chemist (usually it’s in the middle of the night when you realize you need something you haven’t go) are super handy and I wish we had had something like that when my kids were little.
 They make a great gift for someone having a baby or for your own family to make sure you have everything to hand when you need it most.

-Their First Aid kit is excellent, and fully stocked with what you might need in an emergency, or when you need to carry out simple first aid.
+Their First Aid kit is excellent and fully stocked with what you might need in an emergency, or when you need to carry out simple first aid.

 The kit contains all the things you would expect, including disposable gloves, a face mask for mouth to mouth, an ice pack that can be activated and used (very handy!) scissors, tweezers (I find not all kits contain these, I was very pleased to find them) wipes, plasters, and also a very useful and clear chart with instructions on what to do in various first aid situations.

 We would highly recommend these kits for your basic first aid needs, they really are well thought out and useful.
 I would happily take this out and about, with me, or on holiday, or in our car for use when needed.
-It is also value for money, budget wise, if you are considering buying a first aid kit, when you compare the cost of the contents to buying them individually and the kit comes in tough, water resistant bag.
+It is also value for money, budget-wise, if you are considering buying a first aid kit, when you compare the cost of the contents to buying them individually and the kit comes in tough, water-resistant bag.